Arnold Peralta

-Club
+Club career

 Vida

 Born in La Ceiba, Peralta began his career in 2008 with his hometown LINA club Vida.

 Rangers

 In June 2013, Peralta agreed to join the Scottish club Rangers on a four–year deal, subject to receiving a work permit.
 He was eligible to play once Rangers' player registration embargo was lifted on 1 September 2013.
 Peralta scored his first goal for Rangers in a friendly against Dundee.
 Already crowned Scottish League One champions, his first competitive goal came against Stranraer on 26 April 2014, a 3–0 win at Ibrox which saw Rangers pass 100 points in the season.

 On 21 January 2015, Rangers announced that Peralta's contract had been terminated by mutual consent.
 He went on trial with Kazakhstan's Shakhter Karagandy, but did not earn a contract.

 Olimpia

 Peralta later returned to his home country after signing for Olimpia.

-International
+International career

 Peralta was the Honduran Under-20 captain.
 He helped his country qualify for the 2009 FIFA World Youth Championship, in Egypt, in which he played three games scoring against eventual third place team from Hungary.
 He also participated in the 2012 Summer Olympics, making his debut on 26 July in a 2–2 draw against Morocco at Hampden Park, Glasgow.

 He made his senior debut for Honduras in a September 2011 friendly match against Paraguay and represented his country in seven FIFA World Cup qualification matches, as well as playing at the 2013 Copa Centroamericana.
 He missed Honduras' 2014 FIFA World Cup attempt due to injury.
-At the time of his death, he had appeared 26 times for his country.
+He appeared 26 times for his country.